shahad-mahmud/generate_elan/README.md

 # GENERATE ELAN

-This package reads all the audio files in the directory and generates an ELAN file for each audio file.
+This package reads all the audio files in one or more directories and generates an ELAN file for each audio file in the corresponding directory.

 ## Installing